- Nutrition and Dietetics

 BSc (Hons) — 2025 entry Nutrition and Dietetics

-On our Nutrition and Dietetics course, you’ll learn to help prevent and treat disease as a registered dietitian, responding to the diverse needs of patients, families and carers in a variety of settings.
+On our BSc Nutrition and Dietetics, ranked top 5 in the UK, you’ll learn to help prevent and treat disease as a registered dietitian, responding to the diverse needs of patients in a variety of settings.

 Why choose